Nirzol/EfgLogger/README.md

 EfgLogger
 ===============

-This is module implement Doctrine log writer with Zend\log component.
+This module implements Doctrine log writer with Zend\log component.
 This is my first module so help to improve it ! :-)

 Installation and Use: